foolin/tigo/README.md

 ### Handlers

-A handler is a function with the signature `func(*routing.Context) error`.
+A handler is a function with the signature `func(*tigo.Context) error`.
 A handler is executed by the router if the incoming request URL path matches the route that the handler is associated with.
-Through the `routing.Context` parameter, you can access the request information in handlers.
+Through the `tigo.Context` parameter, you can access the request information in handlers.

 A route may be associated with multiple handlers.
 These handlers will be executed in the order that they are registered